 Have you been told you need to “swear an affidavit” and don’t really know what this means?
-Don’t worry, Joshua David Law Professional Corporation can probably help you.
+Don’t worry, Notary Lawyer Mississauga can probably help you.

 An affidavit is a legal document where someone (whom lawyers like to refer to as the affiant or the deponent) makes a series of statements and then swears that these statements are true.

 Affidavits are often used in court as part of legal proceedings, but they can be used in numerous other situations as well.
 Perhaps you want to get married in another country, you might have to provide the authorities in that country with evidence (probably through a sworn statement) that you have never been married before (or that you are legally divorced) before the other country will issue you a marriage licence.